wamp-proto/wamp-proto/rfc/text/advanced/rpc_call_timeout.md

 **Caller-Initiated Timeouts**

 *Callers* may run their own timeout timer and send a `CANCEL` message upon timeout.
-This is permitted if the *Dealer* supports Call Canceling and is not considered to be a usage of the Call Timeouts feature.
+This is permitted if the *Dealer* supports Call Cancelling and is not considered to be a usage of the Call Timeouts feature.

 **Feature Announcement**